Samsara (2011 film): Music

 The score was composed by Michael Stearns, Lisa Gerrard and Marcello De Francisci.
 Stearns previously collaborated with the filmmakers on Baraka and Chronos, and Gerrard on Baraka.
 Unlike Baraka, Samsara was edited without music, and the composers worked on numerous sequences as separate pieces, before connecting.
 Magidson explained of the pieces, "It's a piece of music you can listen to as music as well that interprets their feelings to know that imagery in that sequence visually, so they're kind of interpreting it musically."
 The scoring process lasted between six and seven months.

 Filming locations

 Samsara was filmed in nearly one hundred locations across 25 countries over the course of exactly five years.
-Some locations include: Angola, Brazil, China, Denmark, Egypt, Ethiopia, France, Ghana, Hong Kong, India, Indonesia, Israel/Palestine, Italy, Japan, Mali, Myanmar, Namibia, Philippines, Saudi Arabia, South Korea, Thailand, Turkey, United Arab Emirates and United States.
+Some locations include: Angola, Brazil, China, Denmark, Egypt, Ethiopia, France, Ghana, Hong Kong, India, Indonesia, Italy, Japan, Israel and the West Bank, Mali, Myanmar, Namibia, Philippines, Saudi Arabia, South Korea, Thailand, Turkey, United Arab Emirates and United States.